syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 More information for pop-up animations is in this [link](https://help.syncfusion.com/xamarin-android/sfpopuplayout/popup-animations).

-## Properties that can be configured via designer
+## Properties configured using designer

 <table>
 <tr>